How to Configure a Static Client for Windows XP Internet Connection Sharing

 To configure a static client on the ICS private network, you use the following general steps:

-Add a valid ICS private IP address to the client.
+- Add a valid ICS private IP address to the client.

-Configure the default gateway to be 192.168.0.1.
+- Configure the default gateway to be 192.168.0.1.

-Configure the preferred DNS server to be 192.168.0.1.
+- Configure the preferred DNS server to be 192.168.0.1.

-Add MSHOME.NET as the DNS suffix on the client.
+- Add MSHOME.NET as the DNS suffix on the client.

-Add an entry for the client to the Hosts file on the Windows XP-based ICS host, using client_name.MSHOME.NET as the name.
+- Add an entry for the client to the Hosts file on the Windows XP-based ICS host, using client_name.MSHOME.NET as the name.

 Windows XP ICS uses the private network of 192.168.0.x to dynamically assign addresses to clients.
 In addition, the ICS host keeps track of the names of internal clients to facilitate name resolution.
 The remainder of this article describes the process of statically configuring an ICS client, while taking these two factors into account.

 Configuring the IP AddressWhen you select an address for the statically configured internal host, it is a good idea to pick an address that has not already been assigned to a client.
 However, when ICS assigns an IP address, Windows XP sends an Address Resolution Protocol (ARP) broadcast to make sure that the address is not already in use on the network.
 If Windows XP receives a reply to the ARP broadcast, a new address is selected and the process starts again.
 Therefore, if you choose an address that is already in use on the network, it creates a temporary problem on the network that should be resolved the next time the conflicting client requests an IP address.
 The address that you select for the statically configured client must be on the 192.168.0.x network (for example, 192.168.0.100).
 The only three addresses on the network that you cannot use are 192.168.0.0 (the network address), 192.168.0.1 (the ICS host), and 192.168.0.255 (the broadcast address).
 Valid address range from 192.168.0.2 through 192.168.0.254.